thatsus/laravel-better-bind/README.md

 # Why BetterBind is better

+1. It's less verbose than Laravel's built-in option.
+2. It protects you against missing constructor parameters.
+3. You can choose to check the constructor parameters for correctness.

-Automated testing in Laravel using mocks means injecting objects using the Application's `bind` and `makeWith` methods.
+Automated testing in Laravel using mocks means injecting objects using the Application's `bind` method.

 This can have some drawbacks.

- * It's verbose in Laravel.
+ * `App::bind` is verbose in Laravel.
- * It doesn't test that the objects are instantiated with the right parameters.
+ * `App::bind` doesn't test that the objects are instantiated with the right parameters.

-BetterBind provides a syntactically friendly mechanism to verify that the parameters your operational code provides are the parameters that the real target class expects.
+BetterBind provides a syntactically friendly mechanism to verify that constructor parameters match your target class.

 Missing parameters cause an assertion failure.